Voyages of Christopher Columbus: Navigation plans

-In response to the need for a new route to Asia, by the 1480s, Christopher and his brother Bartholomew had developed a plan to travel to the Indies (then construed roughly as all of southern and eastern Asia) by sailing directly west across what was believed to be the singular "Ocean Sea," the Atlantic Ocean.
+In response to the need for a new route to Asia, by the 1480s, Christopher and his brother Bartholomew had developed a plan to travel to the Indies (then construed as roughly all of southern and eastern Asia) by sailing directly west across what was believed to be the singular "Ocean Sea", the Atlantic Ocean.
 By about 1481, Florentine cosmographer Paolo dal Pozzo Toscanelli sent Columbus a map depicting such a route, with no intermediary landmass other than the mythical island of Antillia.
 In 1484 on the island of La Gomera in the Canaries, then undergoing conquest by Castile, Columbus heard from some inhabitants of El Hierro that there was supposed to be a group of islands to the west.

 A popular misconception that Columbus had difficulty obtaining support for his plan because Europeans thought the Earth was flat can be traced back to a 17th-century campaign of Protestants against Catholicism.
 This view was popularized in works such as Washington Irving's 1828 biography of Columbus.
-Knowledge that the Earth is spherical was actually widespread, having been the general opinion of ancient Greek science, and gaining support throughout the Middle Ages (for example, Bede mentions it in The Reckoning of Time).
-The primitive maritime navigation of Columbus's time relied on both the stars and the curvature of the Earth.
+Knowledge that the Earth is spherical was actually widespread, having been the general opinion of ancient Greek science and gaining support throughout the Middle Ages (for example, Bede mentions it in The Reckoning of Time).
+The primitive maritime navigation of Columbus's time relied on regular observations of both the stars and the curvature of the Earth.